zdravkov/kendo-docs/AngularJS/introduction.md

 You can specify any options supported by Kendo UI widgets in element attributes, by converting the option name from camelCase to dash-separated-words, and prefixing it with `k-`.
 For example:

+> Important: Kendo bindings will parse attributes without **prefixes** if they match widget's options.
+For instance, the HTML5 `placeholder` attribute defined in the `NumericTextBox` element will be parsed as Angular expression, because the widget has a placeholder option.
+Because of this built-in functionality, you will need to ensure that attribute has a valid Angular expression or a valid string value, quoted with `'` characters.

 #### Set Kendo UI widget options as attributes in AngularJS

 ```html